 “The effects of the pandemic are far from over.
 Small businesses will continue to need SBDC’s advising and education long into the future if we want to see the state’s economy recover to pre-pandemic levels,” said Liz Gray, state director of the NH SBDC.

 The survey results were presented to economic development partners on 3/10/2020.
 Watch the presentation on YouTube.

-The NH SBDC Business Resiliency Survey is made possible with funds from the CARES Act.
+The NH SBDC Business Resiliency Surveys were made possible with funds from the CARES Act.

 Nearly half of respondents say their business has reduced its hours of operation since the COVID-19 pandemic began and

 one-third have closed temporarily.
 Most of those who reduced their hours say their business cut more than a quarter of their hours and half of those who closed temporarily say they did so for one to three months.
 Businesses that closed temporarily most often did so due to health and safety concerns, being required to close by government order, or due to a loss of revenue, while others report closing because they were homeschooling children or were caring for a family member, because of suspected or confirmed COVID-19 cases, or because employees were unable or unwilling to work.

 The average respondent's business has just twelve employees which is largely unchanged since June but is down slightly

 compared to mid-February 2020, when the average business had a reported average of just under fifeen employees.
 Nearly

 half say they currently have the same number of employees as they did in February 2020 while three in eight report having

 Seventy percent of respondents say their business has seen its monthly revenue decrease as a result of the COVID-19